lastaur0ch/tribaxy-workspaces/README.md

 # tribaxy-workspaces
-Tribaxy workspaces MVP
+Tribaxy workspaces MVP.
 Basic site to take bookings for workspaces and communicate the startup idea.